ualbertalib/pushmi_pullyu/docker/README.md

 ## Usage

-### Pushmi-Pullyu Development: Hydranorth (Solr/Fedora/Redis), Swift, and Pushmi-Pullyu networked
+### Pushmi-Pullyu Development Option #1: HydraNorth (Solr/Fedora/Redis), Swift, and Pushmi-Pullyu networked

-Goal: Development environment for Pushmi-Pullyu where the codebase on the host is shared with the PUshmi-Pullyu container.
+Goal: Development environment for Pushmi-Pullyu where the codebase on the host is shared with the Pushmi-Pullyu container.
 Docker-compose builds a network of three containers: Pushmi-Pullyu, HydyraNorth(Solr/Fedora/Redis), and Swift.
-A Pushmi-Pullyu config li .

 1. Clone the [Pushmi-Pullyu](https://github.com/ualbertalib/pushmi_pullyu/) GitHub repository
+    * purpose: use to mount volume for HydraNorth docker container

 2. Clone the [HydraNorth](https://github.com/ualbertalib/HydraNorth/) GitHub repository
     * purpose: use to mount volume for HydraNorth docker container